daniel1982007/portfolio/README.md

 # Portfolio

 ## About me
 My name is Daniel.
 I am a self-learnt software developer from 2018.
 Before I entered to software world, I was a telecom project manager and mainly worked in Ukraine, Turkey, Serbia and Albania.
 As long as I worked in my previous job, I was always interested in programming and always thought about to become a software engineer, at last I decided to switch my career.
 I started from Java, it was the first language that I put all my effort to lean and master.
-It is the entrance for me to enter software world.
-Learning is a very important attitude, because technologies are developing so fast.
-As a software developer learning new things is very important.
+It is the entrance for me to enter into the software world.
+Learning is a very important attitude as to be a programmer, because technologies in these days are developing so fast.
+In this career constantly learning new things is a must.

 ## Languages
 * Java